yasp/yasp/doc/tutorial.md

 Use the help-feature of the IDE to get a full list of commands and their parameters and descriptions.

 ### Basic Commands
-All of these commands take two parameters: register & register or register & literal.
+All of these commands take two parameters:
+* `register`, `register`
+* `register`, `literal`

 The result of the operation will be written into the frist parameter, the register.
 * `MOV`
 * `ADD` / `SUB`
 * `DIV` / `MUL`